libAtoms/workflow/README.md

 # Workflow infrastructure

-## ConfigSet and Configset_out, thin I/O layers for input and output
+## ConfigSet and OutputSpec, thin I/O layers for input and output

 `ConfigSet` and `OutputSpec` are python classes defined in `configset.py`.
 ```python